KoketsoPhiri/wireframing/README.md

 Developer Handoff: Even at the wireframing stage, Figma provides tools for developers to inspect elements, understand spacing, and extract basic CSS properties, making the transition from design to development smoother.

 In essence, Figma streamlines the entire wireframing process, making it more collaborative, efficient, and integrated into the broader design and development workflow.
+# The benefits of wireframing from a software development perspective.

+How Wireframes Guide the Design Process:

+Clarify Structure and Functionality: They force a focus on "what" the system does rather than "how it looks."
+For example, a wireframe of a "Login Page" explicitly shows input fields for username/email and password, and a "Login" button, ensuring the core interaction is defined.
+This prevents getting sidetracked by colors or fonts too early.

+Facilitate Early Iteration & Cost Efficiency: Being low-fidelity, wireframes are quick to create and modify.
+If stakeholders realize the "Customer Service (Search)" functionality needs a specific filter layout, it's cheap to adjust a wireframe placeholder compared to redesigning a fully rendered visual.
+This "reduces Development Costs and Time" by catching errors early.

+Define Project Scope: By outlining "what the system will and will not do," wireframes prevent "scope creep."
+If the initial wireframe for the "Hotel Management Service" doesn't include a feature to manage employee schedules, adding it later would be a clear scope addition, not an unstated expectation.

+How Wireframes Facilitate Communication:

+Shared Understanding: Wireframes act as a "universal language" understandable by both technical and non-technical stakeholders.
+A simple wireframe showing the "Customer Service (Booking)" flow, including the interaction with a "third-party payment service," allows designers, developers, and clients to visualize the process without ambiguity.

+Targeted Feedback: Their simplicity encourages focused feedback on functionality and layout, rather than subjective aesthetic preferences.
+When reviewing a wireframe for "Content Placement" on a hotel details page, discussion centers on whether the "price" is prominent enough, not on its font style.

+Basis for Subsequent Phases: They "Provide a Baseline for Design and Testing."
+Designers use the wireframe's defined "Layout Structure" and "Navigation" to create visual mockups, and testers use the "Functionality" (e.g., "Book Hotel" process) to develop test cases, ensuring everyone is working towards the same functional product.